 The Truck and Coach Technician ATS MAP 32 program provides you with a combination of in-depth theory and lab practice covering the latest truck and coach technology.

-Structured to include both in-class training and work placement, this Truck and Coach Technician program features 32 weeks of classroom and lab activities, and four additional weeks with a potential employer.
+Structured to include both in-class training and work placement, the Truck and Coach Technician certificate program features 32 weeks of classroom and lab activities and four additional weeks with a potential employer.

-The program sees you practice on a variety of truck and coach manufacturers' vehicles and system components to ensure that you are well prepared.
+In this transportation program, you will practice on a variety of truck and coach manufacturers' vehicles and system components to ensure that you are well-prepared.

 During the 32 weeks of in-class training, you are required to successfully complete the following eight courses:

 - Drive Trains